atomxu10/BAProject-MediaData/README.md

 - Customer Acquisition Cost (different platform)

-Customer Acquisition Cost helps evaluate the efficiency of different media channels.
+Helps evaluate the efficiency of different media channels.

 - Economic and Industry Data (Economic growth rates, industry-specific trends)

-Economic and Industry Data determine market demand and set reasonable expectations. it also helps evaluate the market environment and adjust strategies.
+Determine market demand and set reasonable expectations. which also helps evaluate the market environment and adjust strategies.